benblack769/sound-eval/README.md

 ### Postprocessing

 The resulting vectors can be used for many tasks.
-There are several options for processing the output vectors already implemented.
+There are several options for processing the output vectors already implemented in the repository.

 * Constructing an interactive display for the sound file embeddings. `static_web_viewer/display_vector_data.py`
 * Using supervised SVMs to classify the songs based on their vector, and a labeled training dataset: `process_results/logistic_regress.py`